sabio-engineering/cookbook-dvelp/guides/diagnostics.md

 ## Naming

-Make sure you have the same names for Heroku application, sentry project and papertrail system.
-It's very important to keep all things with correct naming, e.g. `dvelp-production`
+Make sure you have the same names for Heroku application, sentry project and papertrail system e.g. `dvelp-production`.
+Consistency in naming conventions is very important.

 ## Logging